 Since the live chat will be a takeover of the @happeningo Twitter account, Mr. Schuman won’t need his own @AskSchuman account.
 We still registered it though, so that this would appear when people search “Ask Schuman” on Twitter:

 15 DAYS: Add the happening to a soonfeed.

 To bring people to a tweet chat in realtime, embed a soonfeed widget on your website beforetime.
 Announce the live chat there, so anyone can discover and get an alert as it starts.
-[EDIT 25 OCT 2017: We’ve stopped developing the Soonfeed widget.
-Instead I want to build a mobile-only solution that enables you to discover, share, discuss and get alerts to live content before it happens.
+[EDIT 25 OCT 2017: We’ve stopped developing the Soonfeed widget, the timing was wrong.
+But I’d like to build a mobile app that enables you to discover, share, discuss and get alerts to live content before it happens.
 With a partner this time.
 Know anyone?]

 12 DAYS: Let a couple of keen Brussels observers know what you’re planning.